Tobacco giant backs puffing regulation, but wants heat sticks split from ciggies | Malay Mail

 Kang added that the goal of Philip Morris is to convert all regular smokers to pick up its IQOS product while slowly phasing out its normal cigarette lines.

-He said the US tobacco maker has successfully converted more than 50,000 Malaysian smokers to take up the IQOS.
+He said the US tobacco maker is expected to successfully convert 77 per cent of its more than 50,000 registered Malaysian smokers.

 He said that the product will also be cheaper as its sales volume grows.